The Best Movies and TV Shows to Stream This Week

-The Best TV and Movies to Stream This Week: Euphoria, The Book of Boba Fett and More
+The Best TV and Movies to Stream This Week: 'Euphoria,' 'Sex Appeal' and More

 With Prime Video, Hulu, Disney+, HBO Max, Paramount+, Netflix, Peacock, Discovery+ and even more streaming services, there’s no shortage of options when choosing your next binge-worthy show or the main event at movie night.
 However, sometimes the amount of great film and television available to stream can be overwhelming and lead to hours scrolling aimlessly, hoping to land on that perfect piece of content.